Leica S Typ 006 versus Canon 70D

 Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

-- Nikon D850 vs Canon G7 X Mark II
+- Olympus E-M5 vs Canon G7 X Mark II

 - Panasonic GX9 vs Panasonic LX15